 The purpose of the effects evaluation is to determine whether the proposed actions can meet the policies and standards for the protection of resources, resource users and coastal communities referred to above in subsection A.2, Policies.
 The evaluation will help identify where the applicant needs to address deficiencies.
-The authorizing agency will use the evaluation to develop specific measures for environmental protection and mitigation, measures to protect ocean uses, monitoring, and adaptive management.
+Results of the evaluation will be used by the authorizing agency to develop specific measures for environmental protection and mitigation, measures to protect ocean uses, monitoring, and adaptive management.